Packing for conservative countries can be complicated, especially when the weather is extreme.

-Go for a one piece if you want to keep it a bit more conservative.
+Go for a one-piece if you want to keep it a bit more conservative.

-I usually travel with a day backpack with enough space to carry my all my stuff including my camera and extra battery pack.
+I usually travel with a day backpack with enough space to carry all my stuff including my camera and extra battery pack.
 It comes especially handy in Morocco as there are many chances to go shopping!

 Do not forget your sunglasses!
 The sun in Morocco can be really intense.

 Wanna be extra?
-Pack a wedding gown
+Pack your wedding gown!

 I know this is really extra, but…

 If you’ve liked this post, pin it for later!